 - All of Action 1

-- Avoid burning foliage, grass, leaves and other materials are harmful to the air.
+- Avoid burning foliage, grass, leaves and other materials that are harmful to the air.

-- Get energy efficient appliances.
-Always look for the Energy Star label when purchasing
+- Get energy-efficient appliances.
+A good tip: always look for the Energy Star label.

 Action 3: Earth Angel